nigelcharman/ombfw-videos/script/source.md

 Updating the status might seem like a lot of work to start with, but it quickly becomes second nature.

-In time, we hope to develop an app to make this easier.
+In time, we hope to develop an app to make this easier on your mobile.

 ---